kyle2277/bf2_Frosty_Mesh_Importer/README.md

 ### Reverting Localization Files
 The default Frosty Editor right-click > revert function does not revert all files corresponding to a specific localization asset.
 Use either of the two following methods for reverting localization files merged by FrosTxt:
-- Right-click on a localization asset in the main asset explorer and select `Revert FrosTxt`.
+- Revert from the main asset explorer.
+Right-click on a localization asset in the main asset explorer and select `Revert FrosTxt`.
 **OR**
-- Click `Revert FrosTxt` in the FrosTxt toolbar, prompting a window listing all localization assets that have been modified by FrosTxt.
+- Revert from the FrosTxt toolbar.
+Click `Revert FrosTxt` in the FrosTxt toolbar, prompting a window listing all localization assets that have been modified by FrosTxt.
 Select the localization file(s) to revert, and click `Revert`.

 ## Troubleshooting Tips
 * The majority of functions of this program operate using the Res/Chunk explorer.
 Executing an import/export operation without having a Res/Chunk explorer tab open will automatically open a new explorer tab which freezes the UI for a few seconds.